Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 dnActiveInv is an array with an element for each Dn holding the information whether the Dn is active (value 1), inverted (value -1) or not used (value 0).

 When changing dn directly, it must be synchronized with dnActiveInv.

+# connectedDns, coreXYRatioZ

+For parallel arms, those special parameters store the configuration. connectedDns are the connected Dn for CoreXY by storing the positions as flags. coreXYRatioZ stores the Z ratio for CoreXZ and CoreYZ types (default 3).

 # an[][], continuousAxis